For more on the history of Toronto

 © mapleleafwrestling.com 2003

-Wrestling News!...Happy to have been a part of getting Billy Stack recognized for his contributions to Wrestling.
-On Oct 1 2106 Stack is to be inducted to the Clarington Sports Hall Of Fame - congrats to Billy's family and friends for this well-deserved honour -external link opens in a new window.
+Wrestling News!
+Great Masked Superstar-Sweet Ebony Diamond recap over at the fine M-A Gateway site (external link opens in new window.
+They had a great bout here too and the next night in a tag in Niagara Falls. ...Happy to have been a part of getting Billy Stack recognized for his contributions to Wrestling.
+On Oct 1 2106 Stack was inducted to the Clarington Sports Hall Of Fame- congrats to Billy's family and friends for this well-deserved honor

-August 2016...Trying a new look for our 13th year online, hope you like it !
-Will have some new stuff coming soon, a look at Whipper Watson's early days, another Classic Photo or two, and a look at the WWWF/WWF Title in Toronto among other planned entries
+October 2016...Trying a new look for our 13th year online, hope you like it !
+Will have some new stuff coming soon, an in depth look at Tommy Nelson with help from his family! a look at the WWWF/WWF Title in Toronto among other planned entries